msjama/frontend-review-project/README.md

 - Documentation: Document the project in a README file that includes the technology stack, features, and an overview of what you learned.

 - Code Quality: Write clean, readable, and maintainable code.
 Follow best practices for coding style, formatting, and organization.

+                                                  Mohamed Shuriye Portfolio
+Within my source (src) folder,I am going to create a folder called components with all of the files that we need for my portfolio:

+I will the following six

+1. Navbar
+2. About
+3. projects
+4. Skills
+5. Testimoninials
+6. Contacts

+The second thing I will give portfolio a dark background with gray text applied to all of mycomponents.